cybershoe/devday-mongo101-labs/docs/lab2/lab2-1.md

 The flexibility of the document model makes inserting data into MongoDB extremely simple.
 While data modelling and schema validation are important, creating a record is often as simple as calling `.insertOne()` (or your language's equivalent) with the object as an argument.

+> [!NOTE]
+> If you want to reset the lab and remove the database that has been created, run `python3 reset.py` in the lab2-1 folder.
+Or, for 🎓&nbsp;extra credit, see if you can do it yourself through Compass or mongosh!

 ## Inserting one document

 1. In your jumphost, open Compass and VSCodium, if they aren't already open.